Actify

 Monthly Interdepartmental Coffee

-Once a month, pair 2–3 staff from different departments (ER nurse with a lab tech, pharmacist with a floor nurse) for a 15-minute coffee during overlapping break times.
-This is the single best activity for breaking down the interdepartmental silos that cause communication errors and frustration.
-Keep it short — healthcare workers will skip it if it feels like a commitment.
+Once a month, pair 2-3 staff from different departments for a 15-minute coffee during overlapping break times — ER nurse with a lab tech, pharmacist with a floor nurse.
+Low commitment, no agenda.
+This is the best activity for breaking down the silos that cause communication errors and daily friction.
+Short enough that people actually show up.

 15 min2–3 peopleFree (or $5 for coffee)